jzmanu/siyuan-dashboard/README.md

 - Adapts to light and dark modes.
 - Multi-language adaptation supports English.
 - Support notebook selection.
-- The word count displays weekly word count by default.

 > Currently, it is mainly adapted to the desktop, and the mobile terminal is not adapted for the time being.
 If necessary, it will be adapted later.